2019 Vault Rankings

 The company's multitude of brands include Cadbury, Milka, LU, BelVita, Oreo, Trident, Tang, Chips Ahoy!, Ritz, TUC/Club Social, Lacta, and Halls.

 Mondelez's geographic representation is fairly balanced with Europe representing nearly 40% of revenue.
 North America and the AMEA region (Asia, Middle East, and Africa) contribute more than 25% and 20% of sales, respectively, with Latin America adding another 10%.

 Illinois-based Mondelez has some 130 manufacturing and processing facilities in more than 50 countries, primarily in Europe and the AMEA region.
 It also has some 120 distribution centers, about 45% located in North America.

 Its technical centers, which are focused on new product development, are located in Brazil, China, France, Germany, India, Mexico, Poland, Singapore, the UK, and the US.

 Sales and Marketing

-Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
+Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, distributors, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
 The company also sells through independent sales offices and agents in some of its international locations.